 Freiberg disease is osteochondrosis affecting the metatarsal heads.
-Osteochondroses are a family of disorders that result from an injury to the epiphysis that alters enchondral ossification and products irregularity at the joint surface.
-There are several potential explanations for Freiberg's disease, the 2 which are most popular include a traumatic cause and vascular compromise, but many believe the true cause is multifactorial.
-Other systemic disorders have been implicated in the development of Freiberg disease including diabetes mellitus, systemic lupus erythematosus, and hypercoagulability.
+Osteochondroses are a family of disorders that result from an injury to the epiphysis that alters enchondral ossification and produces irregularity at the joint surface.
+There are several potential explanations for Freiberg disease, the two which are most popular include a traumatic cause and vascular compromise, but many believe the true cause is multifactorial.
+Other systemic disorders have been implicated in the development of Freiberg disease, including diabetes mellitus, systemic lupus erythematosus, and hypercoagulability.

 Freiberg disease is the only osteochondrosis that is more common in females at a rate of 5:1 relative to males.
 There is no side dominance with typically only one lesion found per foot.
 Bilateral involvement is reported in less than 10% of cases.
 It affects the second metatarsal in 68% of cases, the third metatarsal in 27% of cases, and the fourth metatarsal in 3% of cases, with the fifth, rarely affected.
 The peak age of presentation is between 11 and 17 years but can affect women into their seventh decade.

-The pathologic origin of articular osteochondroses occur in three stages as described by Omer.
+The pathologic origin of articular osteochondroses occurs in three stages, as described by Omer.
 In the first stage, the intra-articular and periarticular soft tissues swell and engorge.
 In the second stage, there is an irregularity of the epiphyseal contour.
 In the last stage, the necrotic tissue is replaced.

 Although classically described inter-operatively through observed structural changes to the metatarsal head by Smillie, these same findings are evident radiographically and have been adapted on a nonoperative basis.
 This staging system includes:

 MRI can also be used in the evaluation of these patients and may assist in the early detection of Freiberg disease when radiographs are normal.
-The MRI will reflect changes in marrow signal with edema-like signal localized to the affected metatarsal head and as the process progresses changes similar to osteonecrosis seen in other parts of the body will occur.
+The MRI will reflect changes in the marrow signal with an edema-like signal localized to the affected metatarsal head.
+As the process progresses, changes similar to osteonecrosis seen in other parts of the body will occur.
 These changes include a hypointense signal on T1-weighted images and mixed hypointense and hyperintense signals on T2-weighted images with flattening of the affected metatarsal head, best appreciated on the sagittal images.

 Nuclear medicine bone scans can also be used in the evaluation of these patients in the setting of early presentation or if there are no appreciable changes on radiographs.
 Early changes on bone scan include a photopenic area surrounded by increased radiotracer uptake, the typical pattern for early avascular necrosis.
 In later stages, these will be diffuse hyperactivity secondary to revascularization, osseous repair, and progression to arthritic involvement of the MTP joint.